Withdrawal and leave of absence

 Discussion with a Lecturer or Course Coordinator does not constitute official notification of an intention to discontinue studies.
-You must complete a Discontinuation of Enrolment Form available from Student Administration Office or Faculty Office at your campus.
+You must complete a Discontinuation of Enrolment Form available from Student Administration Office or College Office at your campus.

 Your student ID card must be handed in with the Discontinuation of Enrolment Form.

 For international students, leave of absence may be granted in all undergraduate and postgraduate courses.
 The University can only approve for international students to take time off their studies where compassionate and compelling circumstances exist, or if pre-requisite units are not offered in the semester or study period a student is intermitting for.

 You must complete an Application for Leave of Absence available from Student Administration Office or College Office at your campus.
 This form must first be signed by LTI and then needs to be lodged at your Student Administration Office or College Office for approval.

 - Discussion with a Lecturer or an Course Coordinator does not mean that you have officially notified the University of your intention to intermit studies.

 - Enquiries involving possible suspension of research and higher degree studies should be made directly to the Research Services.